Resources

 Almost every company has one: a moment so disastrous it’s permanently etched in corporate memory.

-Not all of them precipitate global media stories – Exxon Valdez, Deepwater Horizon, the Union Carbide Bhopal gas leak – but, as well as taking a terrible human toll, these disasters leave scars on the collective psyche of the board, senior management team and shareholders.
+Not all of them precipitate global media stories – Exxon Valdez, Deepwater Horizon, the Union Carbide Bhopal gas leak – but, as well as taking a terrible human toll, these risk management disasters leave scars on the collective psyche of the board, senior management team, and shareholders.

 Businesses rethink safety or environmental policies and processes.
 Governance measures are tightened.
+Risk management plans are enforced.
 Everything is done to make sure such disasters never, ever happen again.

-And yet, most organisations fail to close one simple risk control loop.
+And yet, most organisations fail to close one simple risk management plan control loop.

 Businesses don't ask the obvious question for three reasons: